 Network on a Larger Scale

-Think of your current job-search connections — past employers, former & current colleagues, friends, and family.
+Consider your existing job-search connections — past employers, former & current colleagues, friends, and family.
 Even if that group is large, it does not match the number that a firm like Momentum can reach.

-Recruiters spend a lot of time making connections through databases, phone calls, and face-to-face networking.
+Recruiters spend a lot of time creating connections through databases, phone calls, and in-person networking.
 By using a recruiter during your job search, your network grows exponentially.
 Take advantage of a recruiter’s connections to get the most out of your job-seeking efforts.

 Legal Recruiters Help You through the Process

 Often getting your foot in the door of your dream job at a particular law firm or corporation can be the toughest part.
-A good recruiter will guide you through this process of polishing your resume, coaching you through interviews, references, offer negotiations and others.
+A good recruiter will guide you through the lengthy process of polishing your resume, coaching you through interviews, helping you choose the best references, offer negotiations, and other aspects of the process.

 A recruiter with a good relationship with the employer can offer tips and information that include the inside scoop on the law firm or company’s culture, the type of candidate that’s been successful there and other details that the average Joe doesn’t know.